strayMat/causal-ml-course/slides/event_studies.typ

     [Economics],
     [#link(
         "https://matheusfacure.github.io/python-causality-handbook/15-Synthetic-Control.html",
-        "Causal Inference for the Brave and True",
+        "Causal Inference for the Brave and True, chapter 15", )],
-      )],
-    [@abadie2021using],
+    // [@abadie2021using],
   )

 ]

+#slide[
-#slide(title: "A summary on R packages for event studies")[
+  = A summary on R packages for event studies

   #table(
     columns: 5,